wmacevoy/kiss/README.md

 ### RNG

-A fast (almost as fast as the standard random number generator) but cryptographically strong pseudo-random number generator is provided by default.
+A fast (faster than the standard random number generator) but cryptographically strong pseudo-random number generator is provided by default.
 Calling `seed()` strongly sets the seed, while `seed(double value)` sets it to a reproducible sequence.

 * `int random(int a, int b)` --- generates a uniformly random integer in the interval, including the endpoints.
 If b<=a, this always returns a.